mmoncada1/Restaurant-Tinder/README.md

-# RestaurantSwipe - "Tinder for Restaurants"
+# RestaurantSwipe - "Tinder for Restaurants" 🍽️

-A SwiftUI iOS app that helps users discover nearby restaurants through an intuitive swipe interface.
+A **fully functional** SwiftUI iOS app that helps users discover nearby restaurants through an intuitive swipe interface.

-## Features
+## 🚀 Status: READY TO USE!

+This app is **completely functional** and ready to run!
+It works with realistic mock data out of the box, and can be easily configured to use live Yelp API data.

+## ✨ What Works Right Now

+## ✨ What Works Right Now

-✅ **Core MVP Features:**
+✅ **Core Features:**
-- Location-based restaurant discovery
+- 📍 Location-based restaurant discovery
-- Swipe interface (left = skip, right = save to favorites)
+- 👆 Intuitive swipe interface (left = skip, right = save to favorites)
-- Configurable search radius (1-25 miles)
+- 📏 Configurable search radius (1-25 miles)
-- Persistent favorites list
+- ❤️ Persistent favorites list with UserDefaults
-- Restaurant details with ratings, distance, and categories
+- ⭐ Restaurant details with ratings, distance, and categories
-- Location permission handling
+- 🔐 Robust location permission handling

-🌱 **Additional Features:**
+� **Enhanced Features:**
-- Modern, responsive UI with smooth animations
+- 🎨 Modern, responsive UI with smooth animations
-- Tab-based navigation
+- 📱 Tab-based navigation
-- Detailed restaurant view with maps integration
+- 🗺️ Detailed restaurant view with maps integration
-- External links to Yelp and Apple Maps
+- 🌐 External links to Yelp and Apple Maps
-- Mock data for testing (easily replaceable with live API)
+- 📊 Realistic mock data with actual food images (15 restaurants)
+- 📳 Haptic feedback for native feel
+- 🔄 Pull-to-refresh functionality
+- 🔄 Automatic fallback from API to mock data

+## 🏃‍♂️ Quick Start

+1. **Clone & Open**: Open `RestaurantSwipe.xcodeproj` in Xcode
+2. **Build & Run**: Works on iOS Simulator or physical device
+3. **Grant Permissions**: Allow location access when prompted
+4. **Start Swiping**: Enjoy discovering restaurants!

+> **Note**: The app works perfectly with included mock data.
+See [SETUP.md](SETUP.md) for optional Yelp API configuration.

 ## Project Structure